 Froggy’s Fun on the Green is a free family-friendly mobile outdoor play session for families or carers with children aged 0 to 5 years run in conjunction with the City of Cockburn.
 The program includes activities for children and is a chance for mums, dads and carers to connect with others, access information on child development and get support in their parenting roles in a family-friendly environment.
 Froggy’s operates during school terms on Mondays and Tuesdays.
 During the two hour play sessions, kids can get hands-on with playdough, games and toys.

-Buster the Fun Bus is a great community asset in Fremantle.
-Despite the loss of state government funding, council has endorsed to continue supporting the popular free parenting program.
+10. Buster – It’s All About Play Buster the Fun Bus is a great community asset in Fremantle.
+Despite the loss of state government funding, ouncil has endorsed to continue supporting the popular free parenting program.

 Buster It’s All about Play is a free, multi-sensory, hands-on active and child centred program that offers creative and fun opportunities for families to learn and play together.